 At Bizzabo, we get it: Event marketers send a lot of emails.
 That’s why our all-in-one events cloud includes a comprehensive email marketing feature that *drum roll please* includes email templates.
-And we'll be adding event more template functionality in early 2018.

 Ready to become the event email marketing wizard you always knew you were?